2008 Noida double murder case: Background

 Aarushi Talwar (24 May 1994 – 16 May 2008) was a 13-year-old student at the Delhi Public School.
 She was the daughter of a dentist couple, Dr. Rajesh Talwar and Dr. Nupur Talwar.
 The family lived in an apartment in Sector 25 (Jalvayu Vihar) of Noida, Uttar Pradesh, India.
 Rajesh and Nupur practiced together at their clinic in Sector 27 of Noida.
 They also saw patients at the Fortis Hospital, where Rajesh headed the dental department.
-In addition, Rajesh taught at the ITS dental college in Greater Noida.
+In addition, Rajesh taught at the ITS Dental College in Greater Noida.
 Anita and Praful Durrani, another dentist couple and close family friends of the Talwars, lived in the same city.
-The couple shared the Noida clinic with the Talwars: Rajesh and Anita worked at the clinic in the mornings (9am–12pm), while Praful and Nupur worked there in the evenings (5pm–7pm).
+The couple shared the Noida clinic with the Talwars: Rajesh and Anita worked at the clinic in the mornings (9 am–12 pm), while Praful and Nupur worked there in the evenings (5 pm–7 pm).
 The Durranis and the Talwars also shared a clinic in Hauz Khas area of Delhi.

-Yam Prasad Banjade, better known as Hemraj, was the Talwar family's live-in domestic help and cook.
+Yam Prasad Banjade, better known as Hemraj, was the Talwars' live-in domestic help and cook.
 He belonged to Dharapani village in the Arghakhanchi district of Nepal.